-If we speak of truth as it is in things, then all things are true by one primary truth; to which each one is assimilated according to its own entity.
-And thus, although the essences or forms of things are many, yet the truth of the Divine Intellect is one, in conformity to which all things are said to be true.94
+ing to its own entity.
+And thus, although the essences or forms of things are many, yet the truth of the Divine Intellect is one, in conformity to which all things are said to be true.9'

 The divine intellect measures or determines the truth of things, since it gives them their being and the relation of that being to itself.
-It gives them also their truth in reference to human intellects, since in this respect they are true insofar as they are knowable, and they are knowable by virtue of their forms; 95 and these forms, which are the principles by which things are what they are, are from the Divine Intellect, the Creator, who is the exemplary and efficient cause of all things.
+It gives them also their truth in reference to human intellects, since in this respect they are true insofar as they are knowable, and they are knowable by virtue of their forms; 959 and these forms, which are the principles by which things are what they are, are from the Divine Intellect, the Creator, who is the exemplary and efficient cause of all things.
 Finally, since human intellects are true insofar as they are in conformity with things and since they are in such conformity only insofar as they possess the forms of things and predict these of things, it is manifest that their truth is from the intellect whence these are, and whence their own nature, power and operation are: the creative intellect of God.
-Hence, the divine intellect is the first truth and the source of all truth.96
+Hence, the divine intellect is the first truth and the source of all truth.90

 Since truth is the proper subject matter of education it is important that this source of truth be recognized in any discussion on teaching and learning.
-Again, since God is the end of all things, including education, it should be noted that "the only natural desire for God recognized by St. Thomas is the necessary tendency in every created intellect towards the possession of the truth, a tendency that cannot be satisfied by anything less than a knowledge
+Again, since God is the end of all things, including education, it should be noted that "the only natural desire for God recognized by S1 Thomas is the necessary tendency in every created intellect towards the possession of the truth, a tendency that cannot be satisfied by anything less than a knowledge and vision of God."
+97 Thus it is said that the intellect by nature is impatient of ignorance.